auth0-sandbox/auth0-application-development/module03-instructions.md

     })
     ```

-    OAuth2 defines that the authorization code is always returned as the *code* query string parameter, so this code checks to make
+    NOTE: OAuth2 defines that the authorization code is always returned as the *code* query string parameter, so this code checks to make
     sure it is there.

 1. *openid-client* will handle the token exchange, but we need to get the code to the *TokenManager*.